stiven-hidri/stiven-hidri/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Computer Vision related applied to brain MRIs
+- 🔭 I’m currently working on Computer Vision applied to brain MRIs
 - 🌱 I’m currently learning AWS
 - 📫 How to reach me: https://www.linkedin.com/in/stiven-hidri/
 - 💪🏼 Gymrat